 - dried oregano

-- tortillas – I like using corn tortillas
+- corn tortillas

-- shredded cheese – we are using a mix of Monterey jack and cheddar cheese
+- shredded cheese – we are using a mix of Monterey jack and cheddar cheese.

 - salt and pepper

-How to make red chicken enchiladas
+How to make healthy chicken enchiladas

 - Make enchilada sauce.
 If needed, make homemade enchilada sauce.
 I suggest making this in advance for a quicker and easier mealtime.
 You can also use your favorite store-bought kind.